Mohamed-Guudle/SmartCampus/README.md

 | **Apache Tomcat (Embedded)** | **9.0.100** | **Embedded servlet container** |
 | Maven | 3.6+ | Build tool and dependency management |

-> **Why Tomcat?** Tomcat is the most widely deployed Java servlet container in production.
-Using Tomcat Embedded gives us the same reliability and Servlet 4.0 compliance as a standalone Tomcat installation while keeping the convenience of a single runnable JAR.
-The `jersey-container-servlet` adapter connects Jersey to Tomcat's servlet engine via the standard `javax.servlet.http.HttpServlet` API.

 ---